 Sylvia Ray is an award winning Chicana/Korean-American filmmaker that is passionate about projects that are inclusive, visually inspiring, and emotionally truthful.
 She focuses on telling stories about characters that overcome fears and feelings of unworthiness while navigating the humor of the human experience.

 Sylvia's films have played in festivals around the world and have won several awards and prizes.
 Her short film A PERIOD PIECE, won her Best Female Filmmaker at Lonely Seal Film Festival granting her $10,000 in prizes.
+Her short film LEN(N)Y was accepted to the 2021 HOLA Mexico Film Festival and awarded her into the Tomorrow's Filmmaker's Today program (Alumni addition).
+In result, LEN(N)Y was streamed to audiences on Pantaya and Dish Latino.

 Sylvia earned a degree in Communications while minoring in Asian Studies at Cal State Fullerton.
 She is based in Los Angeles and pulls inspiration from her desert-town upbringing, travels abroad, her fashion background, and motherhood.